Ganymede-Bio/bio-curve-fit/CONTRIBUTING.md

 ## Style

 This project uses black, ruff, isort, and mypy.
-Try to get typing working as best you can, but feel free to add `#type ignore` comments if it's feeling like more work is going to satisfying mypy than making the project more useful.
+Try to get typing working as best you can, but feel free to add `#type ignore` comments if it feels like more work is going toward satisfying mypy than making this package useful.

 ## TODOs

 - [ ] Implement other [common models](https://www.graphpad.com/guides/prism/latest/curve-fitting/reg_models_built-in_to_prism.htm)
-	- [ ] 5PL logistic models is a top priority.
+	- [ ] 5PL logistic model is a top priority.
 - [ ] Ensure compatibility with other versions of python ex 3.8, and other operating systems.